maastrichtlawtech/jurix23/demo.md

 permalink: /demos/
 ---

-This page collects teaser videos prepared by the authors.
+This page will collect teaser videos prepared by the authors.

 # Demos